keithzeng/blog/content/posts/cse202-hw1.md

 ### Space complexity analysis: ###

-We don't need any extra space since we sorted in place.\
-So space complexity = O(1).
+We don't use any extra space, so space complexity = O(1).

 ### Proof of Optimality: ###
 **Claim:**\